Canelo Álvarez already has a rival: he will seek the cruiserweight belt against Ilunga Makabu

 Minutes before the fight was approved, a video circulated on social networks where the coach of Canelo Alvarez, Eddy reynoso, propose the fight before the board within the 59th WBC Convention, which was held at the Hotel Intercontinental Presidente in Mexico City.

-“As a representative of the Canelo I am here to raise my voice and ask the World Boxing Council the next fight and look for the cruiserweight champion, Ilunga Makabu, give us the opportunity to seek the fight with the champion, after we unify the 168-pound titles, “said the coach, recently recognized as the best of the year at the same convention.
+“As a representative of the Canelo I am here to raise my voice and ask the World Boxing Council the next fight and look for the cruiserweight champion, Ilunga Makabuthat he gives us the opportunity to seek the fight with the champion, after we unify the 168-pound titles, “said the coach, recently recognized as the best of the year at the same convention.

 With this fight approved and waiting for the official date and venue to be announced, one of the collateral repercussions will be his resignation from the belt WBC super middle, so from that date it will be vacant and who will be eligible for the title will be David benavidez.